Blue Goat Cyber logoBlue Goat CyberSMMedical Device Cybersecurity

 If you fail to account for steganographic or covert channel risks in your threat modeling, SBOM, or cybersecurity documentation, your submission could face deficiencies or postmarket scrutiny.

-Q: Is steganography used in real attacks today?
 A: Yes.
 Nation-state actors and cybercriminals use steganography in espionage and APTs.
 Healthcare is a top target.

-Q: What devices are most at risk?
-A: Devices with OTA updates, telemetry, or cloud-linked diagnostics - such as monitors, insulin pumps, or imaging hardware.
+A: Devices with OTA updates, telemetry, or cloud-linked diagnostics-such as monitors, insulin pumps, or imaging hardware.

-Q: Can these threats be detected in regulatory testing?
 A: Only if explicitly tested for.
 Standard scans and validations often overlook hidden payloads unless steganography is included in test plans.

 Final Thoughts

-Medical devices face increasingly sophisticated attacks - and steganography is one of the most difficult to detect.
+Medical devices face increasingly sophisticated attacks-and steganography is one of the most difficult to detect.
 If your device can receive updates, send data, or interact with cloud services, it may already be a target.

 Addressing this threat isn’t optional.
 It’s essential for protecting patients, meeting FDA expectations, and building lasting trust in your product.